Tom Wilson Weinberg began singing original queer-

 Game" (1979) and "All-American Boy" (1982) were

-"Ten Percent Revue" (1987) and "Get Used to It!"
+Percent Revue" (1987) and "Get Used To It!
+(1992)

-(1992) were produced Off-Broadway by Laura Green
+were produced Off-Broadway by Laura Green and

-and John Glines, respectively, published by Broadway
+John Glines, respectively, published by Broadway

 Play Publishing Company, toured extensively and